Progressive-Insurance/oculr-ngx/docs/README.md

 | --- | --- |
 | [oculrClick](./click-directive.md) | A directive that captures button and anchor clicks. |
 | [oculrDisplay](./display-directive.md) | A directive that captures when a host element is rendered. |

+## Interceptors

+Oculr comes with an [HTTP interceptor](./http-interceptor.md) ready to go out of the box.

 ## Services